ayshe/agile/slides.md

 --

-### To provide structure to our project work
+### To provide formal structure to our project work

-Lack of structure has been identified as a major obstacle to quality and timeliness of our current project work.
+Our informal project structure has been identified as a major obstacle to quality and timeliness of our current project work.

 --

 ### To actively involve cross-LOB units in development projects

-Getting feedback from different areas of the business is important.
+Understanding the needs and goals of different areas of the business is important.
 We can do better with involving Client and Partner Experience in our day to day work.

 ---